 The PGA Club Professional Championship was played at the Callaway Gardens Resort again in early November.
 All three of the resort's courses were used for the tournament.
 North Carolina professional Bob Galloway won by one stroke with a (71-69-69-71) 280.
 First prize was again \$16,500.
-Larry Gilbert, George Lanning and Jim Ferriell tied for second with 281s.
-Dick Hendrickson (294) and Jack Connelly (296) tied for 76th.
-They each won the last money of \$183.34.
+Larry Gilbert, George Lanning and Jim

+Ferriell tied for second with 281s.
+Dick Hendrickson (294) tied for 61st winning \$183.34 and Jack Connelly (296) won \$183.33 as he tied for 76th.
 Willie Scholl, Jeff Steinberg, Henry McQuiston, Dennis Milne, Charlie Gilbert, John Carson, Tony Perla, Bob Hendricks, Pete Trenham, John Poole and Larry Morris missed the cut.

-For a second straight year Buzz Garvin and the other officers were reelected at the Section's annual meeting.
+For a second straight year Buzz Garvin and the other officers were reelected at the Section's annual meeting, which was held at the Hershey Motor Lodge on the second Monday of November.
 The first vice president and second vice president were Dick Smith, Sr. and Van Tanner again and Pete Dever and Pete Trenham were retained as the secretary and treasurer.
 Harold Evans, the professional at the Bucknell University Golf Club, was the "Golf Professional of the Year".
 He had helped construct the course at Bucknell and had been the professional there for over 40 years.
 The "Player of the Year" in the Section was Jack Connelly and he also led the scoring for the DeBaufre Trophy with a stroke average of 73.40.